-The Singapore government will continue to invest a huge chunk of resources – about 30% in total – towards boosting defence, security, and diplomacy efforts in the country.
-To quote Mr Heng, “This spending is significant but indispensable.
+The Singapore government will continue to invest a huge chunk of resources – about 30% in total – towards boosting defense, security, and diplomacy efforts in the country.
+To quote Mr. Heng, “This spending is significant but indispensable.
 We will invest more if the need arises”.
 The Home Team Science & Technology Agency is expected to be set up by the year-end and will play a major role in developing science and technology capabilities of the Home Team to fight terrorism, cybercrime, and other threats.

 7. Start up-SG to get a boost and government to initiate Scale Up-SG: